lotov/lcode3d/docs/usage/installation.rst

    conda install cupy

-or, if you are a miniconda user (or you just like to be thorough),
+or, if you are a miniconda user or a thorough kind of person,

 .. code-block:: bash